All Practice Exams

 4The executive team wants HR to reduce headcount by 15% while maintaining productivity.
 What demonstrates the BEST use of navigation competency?

-C.Refuse to participate in workforce reduction planning
+C.Decline to take part in workforce reduction planning on professional grounds

 Explanation: Navigation competency involves guiding the organization through difficult decisions while considering multiple factors.
 Using data-driven analysis and proposing alternatives demonstrates strategic thinking and positions HR as a business partner rather than just an order-taker.